Location: West bank of Aswan, opposit Old Cataract hotel

 Ptolemaic shrine from Kalabsha, dedicated to the Nubian god Mandoli and saved from Nubia, has been reconstructed at the southern tip of the island.
 Nearby, a statue of an elephant, the heraldic emblem of the area (found during excavations in Aswan), has been placed.

-The Aswan Museum on Elephantine Island, which contains antiquities excavated from Aswan & its environs, as well as objects from Nubia, was 1st built as a resting place for those engaged on building the original Aswan Dam.
-The exhibits include miscellaneous pre-dynastic objects recovered from Nubia before it was inundated and some old & Middle kingdom objects, especially from the Hekaib Sanctuary.
-The mummies of a priest & priestess of Philae that were found on the Island of Hesseh, as well as a mummy of a sacred ram.
+The Aswan Museum on Elephantine Island, which contains antiquities excavated from Aswan and its environs, as well as objects from Nubia, was 1st built as a resting place for those engaged on building the original Aswan Dam.
+The exhibits include miscellaneous pre-dynastic objects recovered from Nubia before it was inundated and some old and Middle kingdom objects, especially from the Hekaib Sanctuary.
+The mummies of a priest and priestess of Philae that were found on the Island of Hesseh, as well as a mummy of a sacred ram.
 Unfortunately since 2011 the museum is closed.

 The excavations are still undergoing on the island so new discoveries are definitely to be done.